• Edinburgh • Highlands • Loch Ness • Caithness •

 The day will be divided between taking harp classes with Heather Yule, exploring the Old Town with our local tour guide Helen Ord, and meeting many local harpists.

-storyteller and harper, and a leading harp instructor in Scotland.
+Heather Yule is a storyteller and harper, and a leading harp instructor in Scotland.
 Sunita's first clarsach (traditional Scottish harp) was made in 1988 by Heather's father, Jack Yule.

 Heather's classes will be tailored to the performance levels of the participants in the tour.